halhen/blog/content/post/2020-09-05-trying-julia.md

   - julia
 ---

-Still looking for a toolchain to make interactive and animated data visualizations, a colleague pointed me towards Julia.
-This weekend I decided to give it a try.
+This weekend I decided to give Julia try.
 I took the "Introduction to Julia" and the first half of "Parallel computing" courses on [JuliaAcademy](https://juliaacademy.com/).
 I downloaded [Atom](https://atom.io/) and [Juno](https://junolab.org/), and I quickly skimmed [McNicholas and Trait's Data Science with Julia](https://www.goodreads.com/book/show/40684764-data-science-with-julia).
 Then, off to the races!

 ... meaning Google.
 Lots of Google.

-I set out to keep working with my usual [Quadratic 2D map plotting](https://blog.k2h.se/post/hunting-for-attractors/).
-In particular, I've been looking for ways to interactively explore the neighborhood of parameters for an attractor I've found.
-Given Julia's reputation of being fast and after having stumbled over [Makie](http://makie.juliaplots.org/stable/index.html)'s impressive interactive dataviz demos, this seemed like the task to try.
+I wanted to keep working on my usual [Quadratic 2D map plots](https://blog.k2h.se/post/hunting-for-attractors/).
+In particular, I've been looking for ways to interactively explore the neighborhood of parameters for an attractor.
+Given Julia's reputation of being fast and after seeing [Makie](http://makie.juliaplots.org/stable/index.html)'s impressive [interactive dataviz demos](https://github.com/JuliaPlots/Makie.jl#makielayout), this seemed like the task to try.

 ![](/post/2020-09-05-trying-julia_files/plot.png)

-Making a long, stumbling and not very interesting story short: turns out I could get what I had hoped done easily.
+Making a long, stumbling and not very interesting long story short: turns out this was quite easy to do.
 Here follows the code I wrote.
 I put it here fully aware that I don't know how to use Julia well.
 It might be interesting for other people wanting to walk a similar path, and it will be interesting for future me to remember what I did wrong.
 Full disclosure: I've run this code in only Atom/Juno; Works-for-me(tm) quality.
-Helpful pointers appreciated [this way](https://twitter.com/hnrklndbrg/).
+Helpful pointers appreciated [over here](https://twitter.com/hnrklndbrg/).

 # Code

 First some imports.
 After several previous R experiments, I started out with a data frame based solution in mind.
-I ended up using a regular matrix for the final data, and I only use a data frame to shuffle data in one place.
+I ended up using a regular matrix for the final data, and I only use a data frame in this one place.
 This dependency should probably be taken out.

 ```
 using DataFrames